NateWr/docs-themeofthecrop/plugins/food-and-drink-menu/user/advanced/shortcodes.md

 ---
 There are three shortcodes available with this plugin, one for displaying a full Menu and one for displaying a single Menu Item.
 Below you'll find a list of the attributes available.

 _If you are using WordPress 5.0 or higher, use of the shortcodes is discouraged.
-You can add your menu, menu section or menu item to any page or post using [../getting-started/display-menu](blocks)._
+You can add your menu, menu section or menu item to any page or post using [blocks](complex-layouts)._

 ## Menu Shortcode